Birth Control Pills and Your Period: What You Should Know

 Smoking

 People who smoke are more likely than other groups to find that they’re getting breakthrough bleeding on their periods.
 It can also lead to a number of other complications related to your period, as well as health problems in general.
+Research which supports a link between smoking and, irregular cycles, and breakthrough bleeding was published in the American Journal of Obstetrics and Gynaecology, following clinical trials on a sample group of smokers carried out by M J Rosenberg.

 Getting breakthrough bleeding, even when you’re on your most effective kind of birth control pill or contraceptive, doesn’t necessarily mean you’re pregnant.
 In fact it’s highly likely that you’re not, if you’ve been taking oral contraceptive pills as they’ve been prescribed.